-If text output appears on your JSP- or servlet-supported Web page, but image files do not:
+If text output appears on your JSP- or servlet-supported Web page, but image files

-Verify that your files are in the right place: the document root directory of your Web application WebSphere Application Server follows the J2EE standard, which means that the document root is the Web_module_name.war directory of your deployed Web application.
-Typically this directory will be found in the installation_root/installedApps/nodename/appname.ear directory or installation_root/installedApps/nodename/appnameNetwork.ear directory.
+- Ensure that your files are in the right place: the document root directory of your Web application WebSphere Application Server follows the J2EE standard, which means that the document root is the Web_module_name.war directory of your deployed Web application.
+Typically this directory will be found in the installation_root/installedApps/nodename/appname.ear or installation_root/installedApps/nodename/appnameNetwork.ear directory.
 If the files are in a subdirectory of the document root, verify that the reference to the file reflects that.
-That is, if the invoices.html file is stored in Windows directory Web_module_name.war\invoices, then links from other pages in the Web application to display it should read "invoices.html", not "invoices.html".

-- Verify that your Web application is configured to enable file serving (in other words, that it is enabled to display static resources like image and .html files): - Edit the fileServingEnabled property in the deployed Web application ibm-web-ext.xmi configuration file, typically found in the install_root/config/cells/nodename or nodenameNetwork/applications/application name/deployments/application name/Webmodule name/web-inf directory.
+That is, if invoices.html is stored in Windows directory Web_module_name.war\invoices, then links from other pages in the Web application to display it should read "invoices\invoices.html", not "invoices.html". - Ensure that your Web application is configured to enable file serving (i.e., display of static resources like image and .html files): - View the file serving property of the hosting Web module by browsing the source .war file in the Application Assembly Tool (AAT).
+If necessary, update the property and re-deploy the module. - Edit the fileServingEnabled property in the deployed Web application ibm-web-ext.xmi configuration file, typically found in the install_root/config/cells/nodename or nodenameNetwork/applications/application name/deployments/application name/Webmodule name/web-inf directory.

-Graphics do not appear in the JSP file or servlet output
+Graphics do not appear on jsp or servlet output